The Imitation of Christ: Book Two

 Book Two of the Imitation is "Directives for the Interior Life".
 The book continues the theme of Book One, and contains instructions concerning "inward peace, purity of heart, a good conscience—for moderating our longings and desires, for patience, for submission to the will of God, for the love of Jesus, for enduring the loss of comfort, and for taking up the Cross."
-Kempis writes that if we have a clear conscience God will defend us, and whomever God chooses to help no man's malice can harm.
+Kempis writes that if we have a clear conscience, God will defend us, and whomever God chooses to help no man's malice can harm.
 Kempis writes that when a man humbles himself, "God protects and defends him...God favors the humble man... and after he has been brought low raises him up to glory" (Chap.
 2).
-Kempis stresses the importance of a good conscience—"The man whose conscience is pure easily finds peace and contentment ...
+Kempis stresses the importance of a good conscience—"The man whose conscience is pure easily finds peace and contentment...
 Men only see your face, but it is God who sees your heart.
 Men judge according to external deeds, but only God can weigh the motives behind them" (Chap.
 6).
 Kempis writes we must place our faith in Jesus rather than in men and "...Do not trust nor lean on a reed that is shaken ...All flesh is grass, and all its glory shall fade like the flower in the field" (Chap.
 7).
-Kempis writes that false sense of freedom and overconfidence are obstacles for spiritual life.
+Kempis writes that a false sense of freedom and overconfidence are obstacles for spiritual life.
 Kempis writes that "Grace will always be given to the truly grateful, and what is given to the humble is taken away from the proud" (Chap.
 10).

 Kempis writes that we must not attribute any good to ourselves but attribute everything to God.
 Kempis asks us to be grateful for "every little gift" and we will be worthy to receive greater ones, to consider the least gift as great and the most common as something special.
 Kempis writes that if we consider the dignity of the giver, no gift will seem unimportant or small (Chap.
 10).
 In the last chapter, "The Royal Road of the Cross", Kempis writes that if we carry the cross willingly, it will lead us to our desired goal, but on the other hand if we carry our cross grudgingly, then we turn it into a heavy burden and if we should throw off one cross, we will surely find another, which is perhaps heavier.
 Kempis writes that by ourselves we cannot bear the cross, but if we put our trust in the Lord, He will send us strength from heaven (Chap.
 12).